SakshiMahajan899/oauth-authorization-server/README.md

 # OAuth Authorization Server

-This is an OAuth Authorization Server that handles authentication and authorization for your applications.
+This OAuth Authorization Server handles authentication and authorization for your applications.

 ## Table of Contents